 but consider that the only current through these diodes is the base

 current of Q1.
-Diode Vfb is roughly 400mV in the uA range, following
+Diode forward voltage is roughly 400mV in the uA range,

-the 60mV/decade rule.
-Q1 is biased at about 15mA, which generally gives
+following the 60mV/decade rule.
+Q1 is biased at about 15mA, which

-regard.
-ALL high-voltage transistors I have seen have bad
+second-best in this regard.
+ALL high-voltage transistors I have seen

 applications (2N5551, 2SC1845, etc).